 Our philosophy is rooted in progressive ideas developed by Friedrich Fröbel, the renowned educator who shaped the kindergarten concept more than 175 years ago.
-His holistic approach to early learning inspires us even today: child-centred, play-based, in unity with nature.
+His holistic approach to early learning inspires our curriculum today: child-centred, play-based, in unity with nature.
 And whilst we see early education through the lens of Fröbel, we are strongly committed to continuously re-imagine and further early education in the light of contemporary research and practice.

 - Early learning at our services relates to all capabilities of each child: imaginative, creative, symbolic, linguistic, mathematical, musical, aesthetic, scientific, physical, social, moral, cultural and spiritual.
-Our care and early learning environments involve joy, wonder, concentration, unity and satisfaction - and activities or experiences that have sense, purpose and meaning to the child.
+Our learning environments are set up to promote joy, wonder, concentration, unity and satisfaction - and experiences that have sense, purpose and meaning to each child.

 - Excellent qualifications of our team, educational professionalism and continuous training ensure that your child is ideally supported in her or his play and learning adventures.
 We design the children’s daily experiences in a way that children discover and develop their individual abilities.
-We believe in the uniqueness of each child’s capacity and potential and nurture collaborative relationships with parents.
+We believe in the uniqueness of each child’s capacity and potential and nurture collaborative relationships with our families.